 During the shipyard’s prime, it relied on asbestos to create ships.
 At the time, asbestos was used widely across most shipyards for its ease of use, affordability, and resistance to both fire and heat.

-ADDSCO used asbestos in everything from bunkers, boiler rooms, ship parts, tools, and more.
-Many workers were with the company anywhere from thirty to forty years, inhaling asbestos fibers much of the time.
+ADDSCO used asbestos in everything from bunkers to boiler rooms, ship parts, tools, and more.
+Many workers were with the company for anywhere from thirty to forty years, inhaling asbestos fibers much of the time.

 It was literally impossible for employers to avoid contact with asbestos, although they had no clue at the time they were being exposed to a toxin.